English Literature A-level

 DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

-The A-level English Literature course will provide you with the opportunity to read, discuss and analyse a diverse range of classic English and American texts, which explore themes such as love and death, truth and deception, gender and relationships, disillusionment and despair.
-The course will involve you in an in-depth study of Renaissance and modern tragic drama, enable you to explore the work of major nineteenth and twentieth century poets and immerse you in the comparative analysis of two critically acclaimed modern novels.
+The A-level English Literature course offers the opportunity to read, discuss and analyse a diverse range of English and American texts, which explore themes such as love and death, truth and deception, gender and relationships, disillusionment and despair.
 You will gain clear, critical insights into these works, polish your analytical and essay-writing skills and develop your grasp of literary techniques and terminology, enhancing your ability to evaluate both set texts and ‘unseen’ prose and poetry.
 If you really enjoy reading literature and then exploring the moral, philosophical and emotional issues which arise, this is the course for you.

 What will I study in English Literature A-level?